 This is why many investors refer to cryptocurrencies as speculative investments.
 They’re new, and they’re more vulnerable to investor psychology.
 “The question of whether [a specific type of cryptocurrency] will even be around in a few years, and if it is, what is it actually going to be worth, makes it hard for investors — and especially people who aren’t well-informed — from making smart, educated decisions about how much of their wealth they should be putting in something like this and what kind of expectations they should have for the returns.”

 2. Because I’m smart enough to keep all my crypto safe right here on my computer

 Bitcoin and other cryptocurrencies are unfortunately a favoured target for scammers.
-Remember when Jeff Bezos, Elon Musk, and Barack Obama suddenly tweeted that they were matching any bitcoin donations sent to an attached link, and victims lost over $100,000 in assets?
+Remember when Jeff Bezos, Elon Musk, and Barack Obama suddenly tweeted that they were matching any bitcoin donations sent to an attached link, and victims lost ?
 Crypto isn’t like a credit card, where you have some protection from bad actors.
 Once cryptocurrencies leave their designated “wallets,” — aka an online app that holds your currency — there’s no way to reverse the transaction.
 Trading platforms are vulnerable to hacking.

 It’s worth noting that Wealthsimple Crypto is closed loop.
 Which means you can’t buy or sell anything with the crypto you hold with Wealthsimple — it’s held in “cold storage” by a third party — so there are no transactions you’d later wish you could take back.
 “We built a closed loop system where we ‘custody’ all the crypto assets on your behalf,” Ajmeri says.
 “That means it’s not even possible to interact with other wallets and parties.